migraichen/ioport/README.md

 # ioport
-ioport command for the shell.
+ioport commands for the shell.

-This is the implementation of the inb, inw, inl, outb, outw and outl commands.
+This is the implementation of inb, inw, inl, outb, outw and outl commands.
-It may help to analyse some superio chips or embedded controller.
+It may help to analyze some superio chips or embedded controller.

-It is using ioperm to access the I/O Port, so you need to be root to execute these commands.
+It is using ioperm to access the I/O-Port, so you need to be root to execute these commands.

 To compile, just use 'make'